-Kate Green was elected MP for Stretford and Urmston in May 2010 and again, in 2015.
-She is currently the parliamentary candidate for Stretford and Urmston for the 2017 general election.
+Kate Green was elected MP for Stretford and Urmston in May 2010.
+She was re-elected in 2015 and in 2017.

 Prior to her election Kate was Chief Executive of the Child Poverty Action Group, and before that Director of the National Council for One Parent Families (now Gingerbread).
 She is a long standing campaigner against poverty and inequality, is a member and former chair of the all-party parliamentary group on poverty, and served as a member of the Greater Manchester Poverty Commission and as chair of the London Child Poverty Commission.
 In 2013 Kate was appointed an ambassador for the Albert Kennedy Trust, a charity which supports LGBT homeless young people in crisis.